coldrockgames/git-scripts/README.md

 # ![git32](https://github.com/user-attachments/assets/e57eef6d-49d1-430f-8f62-5818384f7d28) git-scripts
 A set of scripts to make git-life easier.

+These are the scripts we use internally at _coldrock.games_.
+The repository is public to allow my students and course participants to gain access to them.
+Feel free to give them a shot, they solve almost all git related tasks with ease.

+There's also a `pdf` cheatsheet available with a short help for each of the available scripts here.

 # Setting up your scripts
 After cloning the repository, simply double-click the `install-scripts.cmd` file and follow the instructions on screen.